thii29/my-obsibian/III. ReactJs/III - 0a. useState.md

 //initialState có thể bỏ qua và chỉ dùng cho lần đầu

 **State**
-- State of a component is an object that holds some informations, data that can may change over the lifetime of the component.
-It can keep the data when rendering.
+- The state of a component is an object that holds information and data that may change over the lifetime of the component.
+It can preserve the data during rendering.
 - Quản lý giá trị trong component.
 Lưu trữ, dữ lại data khi render

 **useState trả về cái gì?**